SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/DragLettersTuto.md

 		  addChild: anElement
 ```

-this method can be used in the `initializeContainers` method
+This method can be used in the `initializeContainers` method

 ```st
 BlSortLettersExample>>initializeContainers